shayangerami/CS111-Final-Project/README.md

 ## Brief overview
 1- User Interactive platform to filter and visualize Chicago crime data based on:

--Year
+- Year
--Community area
+- Community area
--Crime type
+- Crime type

 2- Visualize the impact of 7 socioeconomic indicators on crime rates